Slope mass rating: Sensitivity analysis of Slope Mass Rating

+Considering the previous situations, we can assess that the SMR index is insensitive to the geometrical conditions of the slope for a significant number of plausible discontinuity-slope geometries.
+In these situations, we can ignore the calculation of factors F1, F2, and F3, which depend on the geometry of the slope and the discontinuities, considering that F1 × F2 × F3 ≃ 0.
+This insight can be very useful for field engineers and geologists, as it helps provide preliminary acceptable field values of SMR when any of the aforementioned circumstances are identified in the studied slope, resulting in significant time savings.

 Application of the SMR index

 SMR index can be calculated through the open source software SMRTool, which permits to compute SMR from the geomechanical data of the rock mass and the orientation of the slope and the discontinuities.
 This software was used to calculate the SMR index using 3D point clouds.

 Some authors have proposed different methodologies to map the failure susceptibility in rock slopes by computing the SMR index using a Geographical Information System (GIS).